Rogers & Cowan: History

 In 2013, Rogers & Cowan acquired Shannon Barr Public Relations and Zucker Public Relations.
 In March 2015, Tom Tardio was appointed Chairman of the Board of Socialtext, an enterprise social software provider, after serving as Rogers & Cowan chief executive officer for more than 25 years.

 Mark Owens was named chief executive officer in November 2015.
 He previously served as the company's chief revenue officer.

 On July 30, 2019, Rogers & Cowan announced that it had merged with sister IPG publicity firm PMK BNC.

-A new name for the combined firm will be unveiled in the coming months.
+The combined firm was named R&CPMK.
+In early 2024, Mark Owens was fired from that firm and started another company, 2PM Sharp.
+In November 2024, R&CPMK filed a lawsuit in New York accusing 2PM Sharp of poaching their employees, clients and confidential information.
+Mark Owens is referenced as a party to the actions of the defendants throughout the lawsuit.

 Campaigns

 Rogers & Cowan's campaigns include the relaunch of MySpace, a consumer awareness campaign for The Cooking Channel, a multi-platform campaign for Sprite Films, and Target's live performance media buy with the Imagine Dragons for the 2015 GRAMMY Awards.

 The company also does product placement into films, television programs, music videos and webisodes, including the integration of American Airlines into Paramount Pictures' Up in the Air.